VOLUME 3 GENERAL TECHNICAL ADMINISTRATION

 d) The CHDO/CMO must have the technical expertise sufficient to manage and oversee the designee.

 e) The existing and projected office workload (including Flight Standards

 Inspector Resource Program (FSIRP) work) must allow the office to effectively manage all designees in accordance with the requirements of this chapter.

 3) Other Considerations.

 a) The designation of a TCE must be based on an analysis of the certificate

 required oversight.
 A review of all TCEs at the training center with similar

 center to competently schedule TCEs must be assessed.
-A large variation of activity would normally prevent the
+A large variation of activity would normally prevent the designation of additional TCEs.

 b) Prior to designation or renewal of a TCE, the center must clearly show

 to meet some other requirement, such as designation by a foreign entity, cannot be considered as justification for the designation.

 c) A Memorandum of Understanding (MOU) is required in order to establish

-The MOU must be written in accordance with the instructions and the sample MOU which can be found on the list of effective
+The MOU must be written in accordance with the instructions and the sample MOU, which can be found in the list of effective documents on the Part

 142 Training Centers website